-This Welder has an internal thermal protection system to help prevent this sort of over-stress.
+This welder has an internal thermal protection system to help prevent this sort of over-stress.
 When the Welder overheats, it automatically shuts down and the Overload Indicator lights.
-The Welder automatically returns to service after cooling off.
-Rest the Electrode Holder on an electrically non-conductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp.
+The welder automatically returns to service after cooling off.
+Rest the Tig Torch or Electrode Holder on an electrically non-conductive, heat-proof surface, such as a concrete slab, well clear of the ground clamp.

-Allow the Welder to cool with the Power Switch on, so that the internal Fan will help cool the Welder.
+Allow the Welder to cool with the Power Switch on, so that the internal Fan will help cool the welder.